Powers back unity government in Libya to deter Islamic State

 The presidential council could form a government in 30 days once a deal is signed and that would be ratified by parliament and bolstered by a U.N.
 Security Council resolution.

-But with Libya already fragmented, questions linger about how opponents and armed factions which might reject the deal will react to what they will see as an unrepresentative government, and how they can be brought on board after.

-"We are prepared to meet with (the national unity government) rapidly in order to facilitate their capacity to govern," Kerry said.
+"We are prepared to meet with (the national unity government) rapidly in order to facilitate their capacity to govern," Kerry said, addressing the country's fragmentation.

 Any government faces huge challenges, with the oil industry reeling from attacks and protests.
 Output is less than half of the 1.6 million barrels per day the OPEC state had before 2011.